 - Financing of terrorism,

 - Border controls,

 - Travel document security,

 - Container and supply chain security,

-- · Security of radioactive sources,
+- Security of radioactive sources,

 - Use of the Internet and other information networks for terrorist purposes,

 - Legal co-operation including extradition,

 - Safe havens and shelter to terrorists and terrorist organizations.

+- Preventing Human Trafficking.

-The international conventions and agreements that Turkey is party have been listed under bullet 1.1.
-It is useful to reiterate the fact that the export and import of the materials covered by the Law No:5201 on the Control of Industrial Enterprises Producing Vehicles and Equipment of War and Arms, Ammunition and Explosive Material are subject to the official permission of the Ministry of National Defence within the knowledge of Turkish General Staff (TGS) and the Ministry of Foreign Affairs in order to provide protection against terrorism and enhance the struggle against it.
+The international conventions and agreements to which Turkey is a party are listed in paragraph 1.1.
+It is useful to reiterate the fact that the export and import of the materials covered by Law 5201 on the Control of Industrial Enterprises Producing Vehicles and Equipment of War and Arms, Ammunition and Explosive Material are subject to the official permission of the Ministry of National Defence with the knowledge of Turkish General Staff (TGS) and Ministry of Foreign Affairs in order to provide protection against terrorism and enhance the struggle against it.

-The Law on the Prevention of Financing of Terrorism (No.6415) was adopted at the General Assembly of the Turkish Grand National Assembly on 7 February 2013 and came into effect following the approval by the President and publication in the Official Gazette on 16 February 2013.
+The Law 6415 on the Prevention of Financing of Terrorism was adopted at the Grand National Assembly of Turkey on 7 February 2013 and came into effect following the approval by the President and publication in the Official Gazette on 16 February 2013.

 The law provides the principles and procedures on the implementation of the United Nations Security Council Resolutions 1267 (1999), 1988 (2011) and 1989 (2011), without any delay, through decision of the Council of Ministers.
-The law regulates asset freezing requests made by foreign countries and requests that will be made by Turkey to other countries.
+The law regulates asset freezing requests made by foreign countries and those requests made by Turkey to other countries.

-The adoption of this law is an important step by all standards, as it brings significant amendments to the Turkish counter-terrorism legislation.
-The Law has repealed Article 8 of the

-Counter-terrorism Law which had previously defined financing of terrorism offence and redefined this offence so as to comply with the international standards.
+The adoption of this law is an important step by all standards as it brings significant amendments to the Turkish counter-terrorism legislation.
+The Law has repealed Article 8 of the Counter-terrorism Law which previously defined offences related to financing of terrorism and redefined these offences so as to comply with the international standards.
 As foreseen by the FATF, the Law introduced a mechanism of asset freezing, which is a new kind of administrative measure in Turkish legal system.

-Turkey is party to the major instruments in legal co-operation including extradition, namely European Convention on Mutual Assistance in Criminal Matters and European Convention on Extradition under which most of the mutual assistance and extradition requests are exercised.
+Turkey is a party to the major instruments in legal co-operation including extradition, namely the European Convention on Mutual Assistance in Criminal Matters and the European Convention on Extradition under which most of the mutual assistance and extradition requests are responded.

-Adherence to and proper implementation of international instruments especially in the field of extradition and mutual legal assistance is of vital importance in combating terrorism effectively.
+Adherence to and proper implementation of international instruments especially in the field of extradition and mutual legal assistance are of vital importance in combating terrorism effectively.
 One of the major difficulties encountered in this respect is the lack of co-operation in extradition of persons who have been prosecuted for terrorism related crimes.